 Few-cycle pulses have pushed the frontiers of nonlinear optics far beyond the perturbative regime.
-The (temporary) detachment of weakly bound electrons from the nuclei by strong fields leads to the creation of large electric dipole moments [1].
-The atomic polarization is switched by few-cycle pulses on subfemtosecond timescales without prior distortions of the interacting matter [1].
+The (temporary) detachment of electrons from the nuclei by strong fields leads to the creation of large dipole moments [1].
+The atomic polarization is switched by few-cycle pulses on sub-femtosecond timescales without prior distortions of the interacting matter [1].
 Many unique applications emerged, most prominent, the generation of coherent extreme ultraviolet or X-ray radiation and its temporal confinement to attosecond durations [2].
 This, in turn, enabled tracking of ionization dynamics and performing electron microscopy with highest temporal and spatial resolution [3, 4].
-Beyond that, few-cycle pulses prospectively enable PHz bandwidth signal processing in semiconductors, dielectrics and novel quantum materials [5, 6].
+Beyond that, few-cycle pulses prospectively enable PHz bandwidth signal processing in solids [5, 6].
 Initial few-cycle sources relied on broadband laser gain media that are difficult to scale in average power [1].
 However, high pulse repetition rates are important to achieve good signal-to-noise ratios despite the low efficiencies of extremely nonlinear processes or limitations caused by Coulomb interactions after ionization [4].
-The advancement of ultrafast lasers in the past years to substantially higher average powers [7], has allowed to overcome the repetition rate short-coming of few-cycle sources, but has also imposed the challenge to reduce the inherent pulse durations of power-scalable lasers from hundreds or thousands of femto seconds to the sub-10 fs regime.
-One approach to accomplish this is optical parametric chirped pulse amplification [8].
+The advancement of ultrafast lasers in the past years to substantially higher average powers [7], has allowed to overcome the repetition rate short-coming of few-cycle sources, but has also imposed the challenge to reduce the inherent pulse durations of power-scalable lasers from hundreds or thousands of femtoseconds to the sub-10 fs regime.
+One approach to accomplish this is optical parametric amplification [8].
 It provides wavelength tunability and excellent pulse contrast but is a relatively inefficient, complex method.
-Alternatively, nonlinear spectral broadening and pulse post-compression present a direct, cost-efficient path to the few-cycle regime [9].
+Alternatively, spectral broadening and pulse post-compression present a direct, cost-efficient path to the few-cycle regime [9].
 In particular, the multi-pass cell (MPC) spectral broadening technique has combined large pulse compression factors, i.e. the input to output pulse duration ratios, and high power efficiencies in an outstanding manner [10-12].
 Recently, several few-cycle pulse generation schemes by means of MPCs have been reported [13-17].
-However, all experiments were based on gas-filled MPCs which require hundreds of $\mu$ J of pulse energies as well as a chamber that needs to be evacuated and refilled with up to several bars of nonlinear gas.
-In contrast, bulk material based few-cycle or even single-cycle pulse generation was demonstrated in the past years by the multiple plate continuum approach [18-20].
-We have recently shown that combining the multiple plate and the bulk MPC techniques can clearly overcome the compression factors that are achievable by the methods alone in a single stage [21, 22].
-Here, we apply this novel hybrid approach to demonstrate more than hundred times duration reduction of powerful ultrashort pulses, that is from the picosecond regime to 8.2 fs FWHM duration.
+All experiments were based on gas-filled MPCs which require at least about 100 MW of peak power and a sealed chamber that needs to be filled with nonlinear gas.
+In contrast, bulk material based few-cycle or even single-cycle pulse generation was demonstrated by the multiple plate continuum approach [18-21].
+We have recently shown that combining the multiple plate and the bulk MPC techniques can clearly overcome the compression factors that are achievable by the methods alone in a single stage [22, 23].
+Here, we apply the hybrid approach to demonstrate more than hundred times pulse duration reduction, that is from the picosecond regime to 8.2 fs FWHM duration.
 Moreover, we report the first bulk-based MPC that delivers sub-10 fs pulses with multi-GW peak powers.

-The compression setup was based on an Yb:YAG laser and two spectral broadening stages (Fig. 1a).
+The setup was based on an Yb:YAG laser and two spectral broadening stages (Fig. 1a), which enable to combine high efficiencies and large compression factors [11].
 The laser and the first MPC stage (MPC 1) were similar to the setup reported in ref.
-[21].
-The front-end of the amplifier was improved, which led to 15 % more pulse energy than in [21] and pulses with down to 1 ps FWHM duration.
-The amplifier emitted laser bursts every 100 ms with a variable number of pulses and a 1 MHz pulse
+[22].
+The main amplifier emitted laser bursts every 100 ms with a variable number of pulses and a 1 MHz pulse repetition rate.
+We adjusted the number of pulses to the dynamic range of our measurement devices and typically worked with 150 - 200 pulses per burst.
+The available pulse energy was 128.5 $\mu$ J and the compressed pulse duration 1 ps.
+MPC 1 consisted of